dawsers/scroll/TUTORIAL.md

 [Full Screen](https://github.com/user-attachments/assets/fed977a0-8e87-4f94-bd68-7159578499ba)

-You can also use `fullscreen_application` to toggle a full screen UI for any application, while still having its content fit in the assigned container.
+You can also use `fullscreen application` to toggle a full screen UI for any application, while still having its content fit in the assigned container.

 With different combinations of `fullscreen` and `fullscreen_application` you can have several "fake" full screen modes, like full screen YouTube videos within a container, full screen UI within a container, or a regular UI in a full screen container.

-You can always return to the usual behavior by calling `fullscreen_application reset`.
+`fullscreen layout` applies a special full screen mode to the active tiled window.
+The window becomes full screen but it is still part of the tiling layout, so you can scroll it like the rest.
+You can have as many of these full screen windows as you want at the same time.

 *scroll* also supports a *maximize* mode, through the `toggle_size` command.
 This command lets you toggle back and forth any size for the *active* window in